Assil10/Monorepo/README1.md

 Timestamp

-It provides:

-logInvestment() function to write a new investment entry to the blockchain
+A public function logInvestment() to write investment data on-chain

+A public view function getAll() to retrieve all investment logs

-getAll() function to return the list of recorded investments
+An event NewInvestment to notify the blockchain of new investment entries

-NewInvestment event to emit metadata upon logging

 3.2 Testing Environment
 Remix IDE
-Used as the initial development and testing platform.

-Allowed interactive testing using the injected Web3 provider (Metamask).

-Deployed contracts and executed transactions using the Sepolia network.
+Used to quickly compile and test the contract

+Connected to Metamask (Sepolia) for contract deployment

+Allowed manual interaction with contract functions

 Hardhat

-Used for more structured local development and automation.
+Used for structured project scaffolding and automation

-Enabled:

-Project scaffolding

-Compilation of contracts

-Custom deployment scripts

-Programmatic interaction using Ethers.js

-Connected to Sepolia via Alchemy RPC URL.
+Connected to Sepolia via Alchemy RPC

+Supported writing custom scripts to deploy and interact with the contract

+Enabled scripting of function calls using Ethers.js

 3.3 Wallet Configuration
-Metamask was used to manage the developer account and connect to the Sepolia network.
+Metamask wallet was connected to the Sepolia testnet

-The wallet was funded with test ETH from a Sepolia faucet to cover gas fees during deployment and testing.
+The wallet was funded with test ETH from a Sepolia faucet

+Used to confirm transactions in both Remix and Hardhat environments

 3.4 Deployment Process
 Using Remix IDE

-Compile the contract in Remix.
+Compile contract via the Remix Solidity compiler

-Connect to Sepolia via Metamask (Injected Provider).
+Select Injected Web3 provider (Metamask) connected to Sepolia

-Deploy the contract and confirm in Metamask.
+Deploy contract and confirm the transaction in Metamask

-Execute functions directly within the Remix interface.
+Test function calls in the Remix UI

 Using Hardhat

-Initialize a new Hardhat project (npx hardhat).
+Initialize the project using npx hardhat

-Create the Solidity contract in /contracts/Korpor.sol.
+Write contract in contracts/Korpor.sol

-Configure Sepolia in hardhat.config.js using:

-RPC URL from Alchemy

-Private key from Metamask (stored in .env)
+Configure hardhat.config.js with Sepolia RPC and private key via .env

-Write deployment script in /scripts/deploy.js.
+Create a deployment script in scripts/deploy.js

-Deploy using:
+Deploy contract with:

-bash
+arduino
 Copy
 Edit
 npx hardhat run scripts/deploy.js --network sepolia 3.5 Interaction and Logging
-Interactions with the smart contract were tested through:

-Remix interface (manually)
+Contract interaction was tested via:

+Manual calls in Remix IDE

-Custom Node.js script using Ethers.js (programmatically)
+Node.js script using Ethers.js to simulate real interaction

-Example usage:

-logInvestment("Project123", 1000)

-Fetch all logs using getAll()
+Example:

+logInvestment("ProjectX", 5000) was used to simulate a logged investment

+getAll() was used to retrieve a list of logged transactions

-Events were successfully emitted and visible on Sepolia Etherscan.
+Emitted NewInvestment events were verified via Sepolia Etherscan.

 3.6 Blockchain Explorer Usage
-The deployed contract was located and monitored using Sepolia Etherscan.
+The contract and its transactions were inspected using Sepolia Etherscan

-Transactions, event logs, and function calls were reviewed and confirmed.

-This ensured proper state changes and contract functionality
+Verified contract deployment address, input data, and output logs

+Ensured that state changes matched expected behavior after function calls

+4. Hosting and Data Management Workflow
+4.1 Blockchain Data
+Only essential transaction data (investor address, project ID, amount, timestamp) is stored on-chain

+No personal user data or media is stored on the blockchain

+Blockchain is used for audit trails and proof of transaction

+4.2 Off-Chain Data (Planned)
+User profiles, documents, and project metadata will be stored in a secure off-chain database such as Firebase or Supabase

+This ensures GDPR compliance and reduces blockchain storage costs

+4.3 Backend and API Hosting (Planned)
+The backend (e.g., Node.js/Express or NestJS) will be hosted on Render, Railway, or Vercel

+This API will:

+Handle payment verification (e.g., Stripe, PayPal)

+Call the smart contract functions after payment confirmation

+Serve data to the mobile app via REST/GraphQL endpoints

+4.4 Frontend Access
+The mobile app will not directly interact with the blockchain

+It will fetch verified data from the backend, which securely handles blockchain interactions

+Future updates may include admin dashboards for real-time blockchain event monitoring

+This workflow ensures a reliable separation of responsibilities:

+Blockchain handles public, immutable investment logs

+The backend handles payments, permissions, and user identities

+Off-chain storage ensures performance and regulatory compliance